 The victim party in the case - the younger brothers of Farid Babayev, Artur and Aydyn - and their attorneys supported the prosecutor's petition.
 The Babayev brothers have provided their own information about the pressure experienced by the witnesses in the case.
 In their statement they allege that the brother of the suspected customer ordering the assassination, Sedredin Kanberov, a high-ranking officer of the Dagestan Ministry of Interior, had access to all operational information and had figured out the identities of the witnesses - even those who remained anonymous for the trials - and is now trying to intimidate police officers acting as witnesses in the case.
-The Babayevs believe that in this situation keeping the identities of the testimonies given in the course of the preliminary inquest.
+The Babayevs believe that in this situation keeping the identities of the witnesses in strict anonymity is probably the only way to persuade them to stick to the testimonies given in the course of the preliminary inquest